Cores

 About the Tennessee CFAR Implementation Science Core

-Specific Aims of the ISC
+Specific Aims of the Implementation Science Core

 - SPECIFIC AIM 1: Establish the Implementation Science Consultation Program (IS-Consult) to support Tennessee CFAR investigators and their community partners.